deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 0. Install Delta Chat, create a profile and establish a chat with someone

-1. [Tap this invitelink to the xstore bot](https://i.delta.chat/#37DC2B704A2AE2F6A96235CE0C3A0EBCA4F5801D&a=xstore%40testrun.org&n=&i=-1IGtynaivZ&s=JqHsvvcDmnW) and wait for receiving the store frontend
+1. [Tap this invitelink to the xstore bot](https://i.delta.chat/#37DC2B704A2AE2F6A96235CE0C3A0EBCA4F5801D&a=xstore%40testrun.org&n=&i=-1IGtynaivZ&s=JqHsvvcDmnW) and wait until you receive the store app

 2. Start the store app, pick an app for download and then share it to any chat